 - 7.1 This Code is intended to encourage and enable employees to raise serious concerns within the Council, rather than overlooking a problem or 'blowing the whistle' outside.
 It provides protection to employees that do so.
 If you choose to voice your concerns in some other way, then you may lose the protection the Code provides. - 7.2 The Public Interest Disclosure Act 1998 also protects all employees from detrimental treatment or victimisation, if, in the public interest, they blow the whistle provided disclosures are made in accordance with the Act's provisions - 7.3 The Council recognises that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the malpractice.
 If you honestly believe what you are saying is true, you should have nothing to fear because you will be doing your duty to your employer and those for whom you provide a service.
 It may help to think of yourself as a witness, rather than a complainant - 7.4 The Council will not tolerate any harassment or victimisation (including informal pressures) and will take appropriate action to protect and support you when you raise a concern in good faith and in the public interest. - 7.5 If you were subject to reprisals, e.g. denial of training, closer monitoring, ostracism, demotion or re-assignment, from those responsible for the malpractice or any other member of staff, they may be disciplined under the Council's procedures.
-Deterring an employee from raising a concern will be considered a serious misdemeanour. - 7.6 This does not mean, however, if you are already the subject of disciplinary or redundancy procedures, that those procedures will be halted as a result of your whistleblowing. - 7.7 If you believe you are or have suffered a detriment as a result of raising a concern this should be reported to the Chief Executive, the Borough Solicitor, the Borough Treasurer, the Internal Audit Manager or the HR Advisor
+Deterring an employee from raising a concern will be considered a serious misdemeanour. - 7.6 This does not mean, however, if you are already the subject of disciplinary or redundancy procedures, that those procedures will be halted as a result of your whistleblowing. - 7.7 If you believe you are or have suffered a detriment as a result of raising a concern this should be reported to the Chief Operating Officer, the Legal and Democratic Services Manager, the Head of Finance, Procurement and Property Services, the Internal Audit Manager or the HR Advisor possible to establish the truth about allegations from an independent source, the Council will seek to do this.